Siminic87/milestone-data-centric-final/README.md

 ## Testing
 1. Quick overview of all posted Online Marketing tips / summary statistics
-    1. Go to SEO User Exchange homepage
+    1. Go to OM User Exchange homepage
     2. Verify that summary statistics “total” and “new” display above tip card results and that “total” displays the total number of all results and “new” displays the number of results that were posted on the day of viewing the page.
     3. Verify that tips are ordered in descending order according to number of upvotes and that only 5 results are shown per page and that the remaining results can be accessed via the pagination links.
     4. Try to click on category links above results and verify that depending on selected category, only results for this category are displayed and that the summary statistics above the results change accordingly.